Kalabhairava Ashtakam: The Song of the Lord of Time (Lyrics & Meaning)

 Prayaanti Kaalabhairava-Amghri-Sannidhim Naraa Dhruvam ||9||

-Introduction to Kalabhairava baba
+Introduction to Kalabhairava Baba

 Verse 1